NSW Science Grants

 Applications must be received by COB Monday 23 May 2016.

 To ensure compelling science, technology, engineering and maths engagement, funding allocations will be assessed against Sydney Science Festival’s four selection criteria:

 The Executive Committee will award funding based on an applicant's ability to meet the above selection criteria.
 First time applicants are encouraged to apply.

 Applicants that meet the selection criteria can apply for funds of $2,000 to $5,000 to support the delivery of their Sydney Science Festival activities

 NSW Regional Science Grants program

-Funded by NSW Trade & Investment and the Commonwealth Department of Industry and Science, the NSW Regional Science Grants program aims to further develop the network of NSW Regional Science Hubs, local partnerships that bring together multidisciplinary teams to develop and deliver high-profile science events in NSW.
+Funded by the NSW Department of Industry and the Commonwealth Department of Industry, Innovation and Science, the NSW Regional Science Grants program aims to further develop the network of NSW Regional Science Hubs, local partnerships that bring together multidisciplinary teams to develop and deliver high-profile science events in NSW.

-In 2015, grants of just under $80,000 were made to NSW Regional Science Hubs to support science engagament initiatives held during National Science Week (15-23 August 2015) and at other times of the year.
-Find out more about the 2015 grant recipients
+In 2015, grants of just under $80,000 were made to NSW Regional Science Hubs to support science engagement initiatives.
+Find out more about the 2015 grant recipients.

 Further funds of $40,000 have been provided to support 2016 science engagement initiatives that target those aged 18-35.
 Find out more about the 2016 year round engagement grant recipients.